 - Ninth in the nation in the editorials/signed columns division—awarded by the William Randolph Hearst Foundation.
 (1992)

-Steff’s husband, Bret, is president and owner of the residential home inspection firm, GeoInspections.
-Bret is also a luthier, engineer, & home remodeler.
+Steff’s husband, Bret, is owner of the residential home inspection firm, GeoInspections.
+Bret is also a luthier, engineer, and home remodeler.

 Beyond their professional lives, Steff and Bret have two school-age children: Xander and Wiley, and two adult children: Julia and Oliver.
 They have four grandchildren, Christian, Vincent, Polo, and Norah.